scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 Code may need to be re-executed not just based on its own modification or exit status, but also based on external dependencies.

-PythonTeX provides a utilities class.
+PythonTeX includes a Python class that provides several important utilities.
 An instance of this class called ``pytex`` is automatically created in each session.
 The utilities class provides an ``add_dependencies()`` method that allows dependencies to be specified and tracked.
 Whenever PythonTeX runs, all dependencies are checked for modification, and all code with changed dependencies is re-executed (unless ``rerun=never``).
 By default, modification is detected via modification time (``os.path.getmtime()``) [OSPATH]_, since this is fast even for large data sets.
 File hashing may be used instead via the package option ``hashdependencies``.

 The PythonTeX utilities class also provides an ``add_created()`` method.
 This allows created files to be deleted automatically when the code that